Anthony “Tony” Mason

 President & CEO

-Tony Mason, is a visionary leader, has a passion for service, and has dedicated his entire career to initiatives designed to enhance the quality of life for Indianapolis residents.
-Tony is only the third President in the history of the Indianapolis Urban League succeeding Joseph Slash and the late, Sam Jones.
+Tony Mason is a visionary leader with a passion for service.
+He has dedicated the majority of his career to initiatives designed to enhance the quality of life for Indianapolis residents.

-From 2009-2012, Tony served as the Senior Vice President of the 2012 Indianapolis Super Bowl Host Committee, and was responsible for providing administrative oversight and staff support for the Near Eastside Legacy Project and various community outreach efforts ranging from neighborhood redevelopment to educational programs to environmental initiatives to cultural arts projects to human impact initiatives.
+Prior to his tenure with the IUL, Tony served as the Senior Vice President of the 2012 Indianapolis Super Bowl Host Committee and was responsible for providing administrative oversight and staff support for the Near Eastside Legacy Project and various community outreach efforts ranging from neighborhood redevelopment to educational programs to environmental initiatives to cultural arts projects to human impact initiatives.
 Over 200,000 Indiana residents, young and old participated in various Indianapolis Super Bowl Host Committee and NFL initiatives.

-Prior to joining the 2012 Indianapolis Super Bowl Host Committee, Tony served as the Executive Director of the Circle City Classic for eight years building upon the Classic’s tradition of staging one of the nation’s largest, Black college football events.
-As Executive Director, Tony led a diverse team that included the Circle City Classic Executive Committee, Organizing Committee, staff, and over 500 volunteers.
-Under his leadership, the annual Classic weekend consistently attracted over 100,000 attendees generating an estimated economic impact of nearly $15 million for the city of Indianapolis, annually.
-Additionally, Tony and his team provided nearly $100,000 for scholarships awarded through the Indiana Black Expo/Circle City Classic Scholarship Program and over 5,000 youths benefited from various Classic youth initiatives.
+Before joining the 2012 Indianapolis Super Bowl Host Committee staff, Tony served as the Executive Director of the Circle City Classic for eight years building upon the Classic’s tradition of staging one of the nation’s largest, Black college football events.
+Under his leadership, the annual Classic weekend consistently attracted over 100,000 attendees annually generating an estimated economic impact of nearly $15 million for the city of Indianapolis.
+Additionally, the Classic awarded nearly $100,000 annually in scholarships through the Circle City Classic Scholarship Program and supported Indianapolis Black Alumni Council’s Annual Fair which generated over $2mil annually in educational assistance to Indy area students through its partnerships with HBCUs.

-Before joining the Circle City Classic staff, he worked in administrative positions with the National Collegiate Athletic Association (NCAA), the Amateur Athletic Association of USA (AAU), Indiana Black Expo Incorporated (IBE), Miami (OH) University, and Wichita State University.
+Earlier in his career, Tony held management and leadership positions with the National Collegiate Athletic Association (NCAA), the Amateur Athletic Union (AAU), Indiana Black Expo, Miami of Ohio University, and Wichita State University.